A 24-, 48- and 72-Hour Guide to Santa Monica

 A short walk away, the world-famous Third Street Promenade is another Santa Monica must-visit.
 Lined with big-name brands and shopping aplenty, it’s an amazing outdoor experience.
 Shop ‘til you drop or simply browse the unique window displays, as you are serenaded by street entertainers.

 As the sun starts to lower towards the horizon, head back towards the beach for drinks with a view at ONYX.
-Perched atop the iconic Hotel Shangri-La, this indoor/outdoor rooftop bar and lounge is the only one of its kind in Santa Monica — a cool retro mix of Studio 54 and Rat Pack-era Vegas.
+Perched atop The Beacon Hotel, this indoor/outdoor rooftop bar and lounge is the only one of its kind in Santa Monica — a cool retro mix of Studio 54 and Rat Pack-era Vegas.
 Cozy up in one of its 1950s waltzer fairground-style booths, sip on sophisticated cocktails and enjoy one of the best sunsets on the West Coast.

-Finally, round off your evening at one of the city’s coolest live music venues: The Basement Tavern.
+Finally, round off your evening at one of the city’s coolest live music venues: The Basement Tavern (temporarily closed).
 Located at the bottom of The Victorian, this cool speakeasy boasts eclectic live bands, handcrafted cocktails, and a trendy local crowd.

 Make it 48 hours in Santa Monica by adding: